yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Yes, strange.
 In fact, in Haskell no function really has two arguments.
 Instead all functions have only one argument.
-But we will note that taking two arguments is equivalent to taking one argument and returning a function taking the second argument as parameter.
+But we will note that taking two arguments is equivalent to taking one argument and returning a function taking the second argument as a parameter.

 More precisely `f 3 4` is equivalent to `(f 3) 4`.
 Note `f 3` is a function: